 Admission and directions for the World Botanical Gardens

 Situated on Highway 19 just 16 miles (26 km) north of Hilo, the gardens sit between the slopes of Mauna Kea and the Pacific Ocean.
-For more information see here.

 5: Amy B. H. Greenwell Ethnobotanical Garden (Captain Cook/south Kona)

+A different kind of garden.
+The focus is on the 200-plus plant species that grew in traditional Kona farms and native forests before European contact, so this is as much a history visit as a botanical one.
 Most self-guided visitors spend a half-hour to an hour at the Garden.
 There are panels around a short looping trail at the center of the garden.
 Plants throughout the garden have labels that explore their traditional uses.

 If you are passing by, you can also stop at the Kona coffee living history farm across the street for a Kona coffee farm tour.